lukavuko/DATA534_Project_G2/README.md

 #> NA                   <NA>
 ```

-That should do it.

-You could also check out some basic stats.
-In this release, you can plot
+We can also check out some basic stats.
+Right now, duration of episodes
-the duration of episodes over time, but don’t worry; we will add more
-functionality to this function in the future\!
-Just enter the podcast ID
-and …
+can be plotted over time.
+However, more graphical functionality is
+planned in the future.

 ``` r
 getBasicStats('5RdShpOtxKO3ZWohR2M6Sv')